 Well, basically, everything.
 When we use sentient creatures in business and use treat them as property, all manner of things can and do go wrong.
 In a nutshell:

 - They become reduced – in a company’s eyes – to economic units of production

 - All of their natural instincts and desires – such as to bond with one another and roam freely in nature – are denied them

 - Their lives consist of being confined, mutilated without anesthetization, exploited, and slaughtered

 Here are the problems specifically with wool, down, leather, fur:

-Leather – Primarily from cows in India and China, where there are no animal welfare regulations.
+Leather – From cows in India and China, where there are no animal welfare regulations.
 Animals used for leather are confined on filthy factory farms, dehorned and castrated without anesthetization.
 On the way to the slaughterhouse, they are crowded onto trucks and subjected to all manner of weather extremes.
 They may not be stunned properly before being skinned

 I urge you to reflect on the ethical issues of using animals for their skin, fur, or feathers.
 If we saw someone treating a dog in such inhumane ways, we would think that the person was a deranged psychopath.
 And though we tend to only extend moral consideration to companion animals, the truth is that all animals matter morally because they have the capacity to suffer.